Announcements

 New to St. Paul’s?
 Welcome!
 Please let us know you are here by filling out a visitor card in the pew.
 Stop by our Connecting Station in the narthex (lobby) to chat and find materials that might help if you are new to St. Paul’s or The Episcopal Church.
-Join a tour of our campus every third Sunday of the month at 10:15 a.m. to learn more and meet others.
+Join a tour of our campus on the third Sunday in May to learn more and meet others.
 Contact Mary Kintz, our Community Connector, at mary.kintz@stpaulscary.org to find out more about us!

 Accessibility: St. Paul’s strives to make our services and programs comfortable and accessible to all.
 Ushers and Greeters are available to help.
 Please let us know how we can work together to improve your experience here.